Legana/AMP_prediction_in_genomes/01_data_comparison.md

 [iAMP-2L](http://www.jci-bioinfo.cn/iAMP/data.html) has been used in several studies to provide a somewhat independent estimate of prediction accuracy.
-Their training data, or benchmark dataset as they termed it, comprises of 897 AMPs and 2,405 non-AMPs.
+Their training data, or benchmark dataset as they termed it, comprises 897 AMPs and 2,405 non-AMPs.
 Their test or independent dataset comprises of 920 AMPs and 920 non-AMPs.

 **AmPEP Training Data**